Your Telstra phone service is being permanently switched off.

 TCO365 and Telstra Business SIP: Also Retiring

 Telstra DOT is not the only Telstra voice product being retired.
-TCO365 (Telstra Collaboration Office 365) -- Telstra's bundle of Microsoft 365 with Direct Routing for Teams Phone -- is also being wound down.
+TCO365 (Telstra Collaboration Office 365), Telstra's bundle of Microsoft 365 with Direct Routing for Teams Phone, is also being wound down.
 The Teams Direct Routing component retires in August 2026, and the broader TCO365 service in November 2026.
 Businesses on TCO365 who want to continue using Teams Phone for calling will need to source a Direct Routing provider independently (companies like Telarus, Macquarie Telecom, or a certified Microsoft Operator Connect carrier).

 Telstra is effectively exiting the bundled SMB voice and office communications market.
 DOT (Aug 2027), TCO365 (Aug-Nov 2026), and Business SIP (end-of-life) represent the closure of Telstra's direct-to-SMB phone system products.
 What remains is Telstra Business Phone System (a rebranded cloud PBX) and Telstra's underlying network, which other providers use to deliver services.
 You are not required to replace a Telstra product with another Telstra product.